inspire-software/yes-cart/env/migration/migrate-3.2.0-3.3.0/YC-749-README.txt

 fulfilment centres.
 However it is still possible to allow one SLA to be available for several fulfilment centres as before.

-Because each fulfilment centre has its own delivery in each order it is also easier to integrate with thrid party order management systems as each delivery can be integrated with specific fulfilment centre OMS.
-Additionally the intergartion for back order notifications should be also simplified.
+Because each fulfilment centre has its own delivery in each order it is also easier to integrate with third party order management systems as each delivery can be integrated with specific fulfilment centre OMS.
+Additionally the integration for back order notifications should be also simplified.